jrturton/PlaygroundTOCPlugin/README.md

 Where `Page Title` is taken from the first line of text in the playground with one or more header (`#`) markdown tags.

 To create titled Previous / Next links choose **File** > **Insert Page Previous / Next Links**, which will add or update named links to the previous and next pages (where applicable) and an `x of y` page count indicator to every page in the playground.

+### Problems?

+The plugin depends on the contents of the `contents.xcplayground` file in the playground package.
+This seems to get updated... sporadically.
+Command-S when editing the playground, if you've added, renamed or moved pages, usually fixes it.